Documentation Index

 num_cancelled | Count of hooks cancelled before completion | |

-Additional content-bearing attributes such as new_context, system_prompt_preview, tool_input, and response.model_output are emitted only when detailed beta tracing is active.
-They are not part of the stable span schema.
+Additional content-bearing attributes such as new_context, system_prompt_preview, user_system_prompt, tool_input, and response.model_output are emitted only when detailed beta tracing is active.
+They are not part of the stable span schema. user_system_prompt additionally requires OTEL_LOG_USER_PROMPTS=1.
+It carries only the system prompt text you provide via the systemPrompt SDK option or --system-prompt and --append-system-prompt flags, truncated at 60 KB, and is emitted once per session rather than per request.

-For enterprise environments that require dynamic authentication, you can configure a script to generate headers dynamically:
+For enterprise environments that require dynamic authentication, you can configure a script to generate headers dynamically.
+Dynamic headers apply only to the http/protobuf and http/json protocols.
+The grpc exporter uses only the static OTEL_EXPORTER_OTLP_HEADERS value.

 Settings configuration